hemanth346/tracker_pwa/.github/instructions/role.instructions.md

 Always try to optimize for efficiency and scalability.
 If you encounter ambiguous requirements, ask clarifying questions before proceeding.

 Always keep the documentation updated to reflect the current state of the codebase, without losing historical information so that AI Agents will have access to holistic picture of what has happened so far..

+**Ensure docs folder is always updated so we don't lose historical information and AI Agents will have access to a holistic picture of what has happened so far**